gregorycrane/AntigonesPublic/README.md

 13. 1994: Sophocles: v2, Antigone, Women of Trachis, Oedipus at Colonus (Loeb Classical Library, Harvard University Press, Cambridge MA)

 14. 1999: Sophocles, Antigone, Mark Griffith (Cambridge Greek and Latin Classics, Cambridge University Press)

+## Translations

+For now the following are available in the translations folder:

+1. Latin -- Bothe 1806 (see above)